SonarSource/sonar-scanner-cli-docker/README.md

 This is the Git repository that contains source for [SonarScanner CLI](https://github.com/SonarSource/sonar-scanner-cli) Docker images.
 Images are available on [Docker Hub](https://hub.docker.com/r/sonarsource/sonar-scanner-cli).

+NB: These Docker images are not compatible with C/C++/Objective-C projects.

 ## Beta

 This image is currently in Beta testing and is made available to gather feedback.